-Ilhwa Kim's work 'Seed Universe' is composed of tens of thousands of seed units.
-Each seed unit has the combination of straight lines and circles, which compose a tiny single universe.
-The materials are created personally for the each single universe.
-Kim dyes each sheet of paper by hand with thousands of different colours and cuts and rolls the layers of paper to make it rigid.
-It gives her an emotional bonding to each single universe.
+Ilhwa Kim (b.
+1967 in South Korea) creates works that are composed of tens of thousands of seed units.
+Each seed unit has a combination of straight lines and circles, which compose a tiny single universe.
+The materials are created personally for every single universe.
+The Korean artist dyes each sheet of paper by hand with thousands of different colours cutting and rolling the layers of paper to make them rigid.
+It gives Kim an emotional bonding to every single universe.
 Not a single universe has the same shape, look or colour in her work.

-Amongst her solo exhibitions you will find “Korean Contemporary Art: The Present and Future” in the Kowoon Art Museum, Seoul, “Golden Eyes” in Coex, Seoul, "Seed Universe 天下圖," in Dennos Museum, USA, "Seeds of the Universe" and "Sensory Portrait" in the House of Fine Art Gallery.
-Her most recent exhibitions include "Beyond Visibility" in Gallery Hue, Singapore and "Seed System" in HOFA Gallery, London.
+Acquired by museums, some of Kim’s selected solo shows include: “Korean Contemporary Art: The Present and Future” at the Kowloon Art Museum, Seoul, “Golden Eyes” in Coex, Seoul, "Seed Universe 天下圖," in Dennos Museum, USA, "Beyond Visibility" at Gallery Hue, Singapore and "Seeds of the Universe", "Seed System", "Sensory Portrait" at the House of Fine Art Gallery, in Mayfair, London.